ichormosquito/hacker-wackers/README.md

 INSTRUCTIONS:

-To run the app, clone the repo, navigate to Frontend, and execute in your terminal:
+To run the app, clone the repo, navigate to the repo's root directory, and execute in your terminal:

-"npm install”
-"npm run build”
+"docker compose build”
-"npm run dev”
+"docker compose up”

+The site should be live at [http://localhost:5173](http://localhost:5173/)

+Once you create an account and login, you can make posts.

 GITHUB: https://github.com/ichormosquito/hacker-wackers